blueberryliaojuan/BeeReader/OVERVIEW.md

 - `controllers/`: Handles the specific logic for processing requests.
 - `routes/`: Defines routes and their corresponding controllers.
+- `services/`: Implements the core business logic and reusable functionalities.
+It encapsulates complex operations and workflows, isolating them from controllers.

 ## 2. `public/`